danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 There is a two-child limit for new UC claims, which adds considerable complexity:

 * Claimants / couples with more than two qualifying children at time of claim do not come under UC and should claim legacy benefits instead, for new claims starting between 06/04/2017 and 01/02/2019.
-This requirement is described in Rule 1, and would *normally* mean that new claimants with more than 2 eligible children did not come under UC, and so did not need to be modelled.
+This requirement is described in Ruleset 1, and would *normally* mean that new claimants with more than 2 eligible children did not come under UC, and so did not need to be modelled.
 * However, there are several exceptions to the two-child limit for special circumstances such as multiple births (i.e. twins or triplets).
 It would take more investigation to determine whether these would take effect on claimants that come under UC, or whether any such claims would be diverted to legacy benefits.
 For example, a claimant with two eligible children claims early in the period under modelling, comes under UC and is successful in their claim, then has another child.
 Do they remain under UC and hit the two-child limit, or are they switched to legacy benefits?
 * At the time of publication of the handbook, there was also a legal challenge under way against the two-child limit, which would potentially have required backdated eligibility and benefit payment if it had succeeded.
 It's unclear how this kind of retrospective alteration to eligibility could be modelled.